PDF

 A Culture of Inclusion

 Our commitment to diversity, equity and inclusion is deeply ingrained in the fabric of the firm.
 In 1987, Cox Castle became the first Top 50 Los Angeles County law firm to have a managing partner of Hispanic heritage, Mario Camara.
-Today, the firm’s leadership continues to prioritize achieving diversity and inclusivity throughout the firm.
+Today, the firm’s leadership continues to prioritize achieving equity and inclusivity throughout the firm.
 In collaboration with the firm’s other committees, Cox Castle’s leadership promotes an environment where all team members can flourish.

 Cox Castle has achieved certification in the Diversity Lab’s Midsize Mansfield Rule.
 As explained by Diversity Lab, the “overall goal of the Midsize Mansfield Rule is to increase the representation of diverse lawyers in leadership by broadening the pool of women, LGBTQ+ lawyers, lawyers with disabilities and/or racial/ethnic minority lawyers who are considered for entry-level and lateral attorney job openings, leadership opportunities, equity partner promotions and opportunities to connect with clients.”